Skip to content

 Our expertise

 You’ll be taught by experienced staff with ‘bench to bedside’ research expertise – from the earliest phase of basic discovery to the development of new diagnostics, treatment protocols and approaches to healthcare delivery and preventive medicine.
+Our course academic staff also frequently hold higher education teaching qualifications.

 Assessment methods

-Careers teaching and employability are embedded in the curriculum across all year groups, following the themes of explore, plan, apply.
+Careers teaching and employability are embedded in the curriculum across all year groups, following the themes of "Explore, plan, apply".
 This allows our students to understand which stage they are at so that we can support them with their career thinking and decision making.

-In addition to dedicated pages on our web-based learning management system Canvas, an annual careers fair and timetabled careers sessions for each year group, we provide workshops with recruiters, drop-in clinics, one to one support from an academic lead for Biomedical Science employability, as well as appointments with careers consultants.
+In addition to dedicated pages on our web-based learning management system Canvas, an annual careers fair and timetabled careers sessions for each year group, we provide workshops with recruiters, drop-in clinics, one-to-one support from an academic lead for Biomedical Science employability, as well as appointments with careers consultants.
 Support offered covers career pathways, CV writing and interview skills.

 Our graduates have gone on to work in academic and applied research, for a variety of pharmaceutical and bioscience companies and institutes, such as PRA Health Sciences, Barts and the London NHS Trust, and the University of Washington.
 Some are also working beyond the biomed sector for companies such as Deloitte, KPMG, Frontiers Publishing and Teach First.
 Others use their degree as a platform for postgraduate study, pursuing a range of MScs, PhD or graduate entry medical degree.